dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

   ![Swagger with Post request details](~/tutorials/min-web-api/_static/8.x/swagger-post-1.png)

 Swagger provides a **Responses** pane below the **Execute** button.
-Note a few of useful details:
+Note a few of the useful details:

-* cURL: Swagger provides an example cURL command in Unix/Linux syntax which can be run at the command line which any bash shell that uses Unix/Linux syntax, including Git Bash from Git for Windows.
+* cURL: Swagger provides an example cURL command in Unix/Linux syntax which can be run at the command line with any bash shell that uses Unix/Linux syntax, including Git Bash from [Git for Windows](https://git-scm.com/downloads).
 * Request URL: A simplified represenation of the HTTP request made by Swagger UI's JavaScript code for the API call.
 Actual requests may include details such as headers and query parameters and a request body.
 * Server response: Includes the response body and headers.
 The response body shows the `id` was set to `1`.
 * Response Code: A 200 `HTTP` status code was returned indicating the request was successfully processed.